CenturyLinkCloud/PublicKB/WordPress/wordpress-local-development.md

 After the WordPress site's git repository has been cloned, change into its directory.

 Optionally, the `.env.local` file may be changed to set values like WordPress keys and salts, the site name, etc.
 These parameters should be configured first if it is desired that they be customized.
+If these are changed after the first provisioning, the Vagrant box may first need to be destroyed and re-upped for changes to take effect.

 Next run: